 - Do not re-use masks or gloves.

-- Clean your hands often for at least 20 seconds, especially after contact with the ill person and after removing gloves, masks and eye protection.
+- Clean your hands often for at least 20 seconds, especially after contact with the ill person and after removing gloves, mask and eye protection.

 - Dry your hands with disposable paper towels.